shedskin/shedskin/doc/README.rst

 **Shed Skin** will only ever support a subset of all Python features.
 The following common features are currently not supported:

-  - variable numbers of arguments and keyword arguments (varargs and kwargs)
+  - variable numbers of arguments and keyword arguments
-  - arbitrary-size arithmetic (integers become 32-bit on a 32-bit machine!)
+  - arbitrary-size arithmetic (integers become 32-bit on a 32-bit architecture!)
   - reflection (getattr, hasattr), eval, or other really dynamic stuff
   - multiple inheritance
   - generator expressions
   - nested functions and classes
-  - inheritance from builtins
+  - inheritance from builtins (excluding Exception and object)

 Some other features are currently only partially supported: